“How to Work with Me” Manual (and why your company needs one)

 While we don’t want to limit people with strict writing guidelines, it’s important that your manual answers some common questions, including:

-• What channels do you prefer for communication?
+What channels do you prefer for communication?
 Chat, email or call?
-Our team loves Slack.

-• What are things you might miss and how should your team members remind yout?
+What are things you might miss and how should your team members remind you?
 What are your blind spots?

 Are you a manager?
 Here are some questions for you: